 of the World's Children reports.

 • United Nations Educational, Scientific, and Cultural Organization-- One of the best sources worldwide for comparative education analysis.
-Note the Education Sector, with a wide variety of documents, statistics, IGO and NGO links, and contact points.
-The UNESCO Institute for Statistics posts "global and internationally comparable statistics on education, science, technology, culture and communication."
-The International Bureau of Education is the center for information and research in the field of comparative education, with publications online, a very useful resource bank, and an IBE Databases section for great resources and links in that area.
+The Open Access search portal provides easy and free downloads of thousands of UNESCO publications.
+Note Education for the 21st Century, with a wide variety of documents, statistics, IGO and NGO links, and contact points.
+The UNESCO Institute for Statistics posts "global and internationally comparable statistics on education, science, technology, culture and communication," including the Global Education Digest.
+The International Bureau of Education is the center for information and research in the field of comparative education, with publications online.
 Check out the Education for All section and the Global Monitoring Report for in-depth country information on the status of basic education in over 150 countries.
-World Data on Education provides databanks on national education systems, country education profiles, and links to related resources.
 Look for the annual Global Education Digest that "presents the latest available data for more than 200 countries and territories."
 The Portal to Recognized Higher Education Institutions "offers access to on-line information on higher education institutions recognized or otherwise sanctioned by competent authorities in participating countries."
-The Courier is UNESCO's main magazine.

 • Universities Worldwide-- Searchable database of links to thousands of universities in over 200 countries.